What Is Serotonin and How Does It Affect Your Mental Health?

 The internet is bursting with buyers looking for stuff at reasonable prices.
 Avail the opportunity and put up your belongings for sale on social media or websites to earn a little.
 And if you are feeling generous, consider donating the thing you have decided to get rid of.

-To donate stuff, try the local goodwill center or Salvation Army donation center.
+To donate, try the local Goodwill Center or Salvation Army donation center.
 If those are closed, then look up online sites to give away your things.
 Online portals such as Facebook Marketplace and the Nextdoor app allow sellers to list items they wish to put up on the market for interested parties to see and contact.

 And thanks to the e-payment system, you don’t even have to worry about receiving payment.
 Set up a PayPal account or register with Venmo to receive or make payments without fear of fraud.